-The critical underlying assumptions in relation to the estimate of the pension defined benefit scheme obligation such as standard rates of inflation, mortality, discount rate and anticipated future salary increases.
+- The critical underlying assumptions in relation to the estimate of the pension defined benefit scheme obligation such as standard rates of inflation, mortality, discount rate and anticipated future salary increases.
 Variations in these assumptions have the ability to significantly influence the value of the liability recorded and annual defined benefit expense.
-Assumptions used are based on actuarial advice.
+Assumptions used are based on actuarial advice. - Determining the appropriate allocation of costs for mixed tenure developments, and furthermore the allocation of costs relating to shared ownership between current and fixed assets.